Notices and future events

 Meetings held at Friends Meeting House, Hill Street, Coventry, at 19:30 on the 2nd Tuesday of the month.

-Coventry and District Archaeological Society (CADAS) have been awarded some Heritage Lottery Funding to investigate a possible Roman site at Broadwell.
-CADAS Chair Louise Dodd would like to hear from anyone interested in taking part in this project.
-Please see leaflet and details below.
+Coventry and District Archaeological Society (CADAS) have been awarded Heritage Lottery Funding to investigate a possible Roman site at Broadwell.

-PDF File Download: BAIT Leaflet File Size: 1,097 KB
+PDF File Download: BAIT Launch Poster File Size: 1,947 KB

 Speaker Meetings: 7.30pm at Oaklands New Church Centre, Winleigh Road, (off Church Lane) Handsworth Wood, Birmingham B20 2HN.
 Admission: Members £1.50, visitors £2.00, including refreshments (Car parking facilities).